Cardenaz/williamcardenas.com/content/posts/landau.md

 Typically we have $R = \frac{M_1R_1 + M_2 R_2}{M_1+M_2}$, and let $r = r_2 - r_1$.
 And we may introduce $M = M_1 + M_2$ for less load on your crow.

 Generally $p = -i\hbar \nabla$, so $$

 Now watch what happens, we have separated the motion in to COM and rel coordinates, and now Landau just says be gone with it, i.e., throw away the motion of COM.
 This is a literal reduction of phase space.
+But it is also standard practice now and reduction of phase space is something that always has been there ever since Jacobi.
+Hence I don't see anything distinctive about this.